TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Examples/StyleGuide.rst

 4. Find the corresponding TCA definition

    All TCA examples are called after their type and then numbered.
-The tables carry the same name like the entry in the page tree, prefixed with :file:`tx_styleguide_` therefore you would find the example from the screenshot in the following file:
+The tables carry the same name as the entry in the page tree, prefixed with :file:`tx_styleguide_` therefore you would find the example from the screenshot in the following file:
    :file:`public/typo3conf/ext/styleguide/Configuration/TCA/tx_styleguide_elements_basic.php`.